Though Apple does more to support its older hardware than competing companies, it simply cannot support all of its iPhone models.

-The cold, hard truth is that not every iPhone is going to get iOS 14 later this year.
+The hard truth is that not every iPhone can install iOS 14.
 Below is a list of phones eligible for the update and phones that will be left out in the cold.

 Apple iPhones are known for their longevity.
 Just a few years ago, a market report estimated that 60% of all iPhones ever sold were still being used.
 As phones get older and iOS gets more powerful, there’s going to be a cutoff where an iPhone no longer has the processing power to handle the latest version of iOS.

 The cutoff for iOS 14 is the iPhone 6, which hit the market in September 2014.
 Only iPhone 6s models, and newer, will be eligible for iOS 14.